All Guides About Start Here

 One sentence

-The subheadline should name the exact customer and their exact problem.
+The line under the headline should name your exact customer and their exact problem.
 'Built for [specific person] who [specific situation].'
-It tells unqualified visitors they're in the wrong place, which improves conversion for the right visitors.
+It tells the wrong visitors they're in the wrong place — which actually pushes up the share of right visitors who sign up.

 Showing the Product: Screenshots vs Video